We are on the road, to travel as far as we can into the lands of northern Greece.

 You no longer need the sordid ferryman Charon – foul with grease and eyes of furnaces of fire – to transport you across the river here to the underworld.
 There are now zipwires and hoardings and boards advertising pony trekking and red and yellow helmeted kayakers and families screechingly splashing in the water.

 Hell is not down this river.
 Hell is here.

 We head along the bank, up river to get away from painful organised holiday fun, and then past the weekend hippies camping, playing guitars.
 And after a 20 minutes or so walk we set up a tent ourselves, just above the gushing springs and the cave that opens up towards Hades.

+We need food.
 The local town of Glyki holds no real appeal, with its busy, brightly lit road and tavernas with plasticky pictures of food outside.
 Instead we take a road up into the hills where there seems to be nothing.

 Even the nature seems unprepared for outside invasion; birds pecking in the rough road haven’t learnt to fly from our on-coming car, a cat wakes on a wall and looks left, right, left again, utterly outraged at its peace being disturbed.

 There is one taverna in the small village of Choika, looking down again on the plain.
 Happily it is full of locals.
 Good meats, wines, farmers, a family, a priest, a smack of cards, a clatter of backgammon.
 A world away from the world of holiday fun below.

 Early next day we head away from Acheron even higher into the mountains.